-Description of how the LEA is meeting or plans to meet this requirement Teachers include integrated and designated ELD time that includes planning differentiated lessons with timely interventions Teachers analyze data and monitor EL progress adjusting instruction as needed Teachers use Long Term English Learner (LTEL) and At Risk of Becoming LTEL reports to provide immediate and targeted interventions and differentiated instruction for this group of students 1.c Ongoing formative and summative assessments aligned to grade-level CSS are regularly analyzed and monitored by teachers, site and District-level administrators.
+Description of how the LEA is meeting or plans to meet this requirement Teachers include designated ELD time(s) in daily schedules that include planning differentiated lessons with timely interventions Teachers analyze data and monitor EL progress adjusting instruction as needed Use Long Term English Learner and Potential Long Term English Learner reports to provide immediate and targeted interventions and differentiated instruction for this group of students.
+1.c Ongoing formative and summative assessments aligned to grade-level Common Core standards are regularly analyzed and monitored by teachers, site and District-level administrators.
 Adjustments and modifications are ongoing to reflect and meet the needs of the students.
 Failure and lack of adequate progress is minimized through target interventions and differentiated instruction.
 Ongoing observations and timely feedback by resource teachers, coaches, and administrators provide opportunity for midcourse adjustments and corrections.
-Annual assessment data from District Local Measures, CELDT, Smarter Balance Assessment are analyzed and reported annually to the SSC, ELAC, DELAC, the Board of Trustees and to the community via public posting of SARCs to the District website.
-Teachers use the Action Area Tool and Literacy Growth Report from Imagine Learning to monitor language and literacy progress and to provide timely interventions.
+Annual assessment data from District Local Measures, CELDT, CST, and CMA are analyzed and reported annually to the SSC, ELAC, DELAC, the Board of Trustees and to the community via public posting of SARCs to the District website Teachers use the Action Area Tool and Literacy Growth Report from Imagine Learning English to monitor ELD progress and to provide timely interventions.
 Teachers understand the importance of CELDT and the implication on teaching and learning to increase the rate of reclassification to fluent English proficient.
-Parents of ELs are active members of the DELAC, ELAC, SSC, and Parent-Teacher Organization.
+Parents of ELs are active members of the DELAC, ELAC, SSC, Home-School Partnership Program, and Parent-Teacher Organization.
 Parents attend monthly DELAC meetings to review topics specific to EL students and EL programs.
-The District engages parents by providing numerous trainings on CSS math and reading; on Long-Term English Learners, CELDT, and other topics of parent interest.
+The District engages parents by providing numerous trainings on Common Core math and reading; on Long-Term English Learners, CELDT, and other topics of parent interest.
 The District offers leadership training for DELAC and DAC board members to build their leadership capacity.
-Parent leaders meet quarterly with the Superintendent; DELAC reports to the Board of Education twic
+Parent leaders meet quarterly with the Superintendent; DELAC reports to the Board of Education twice a year.
+The District meets monthly with DAC/DELAC board members to plan DAC/DELAC meetings, to discuss items of parent leader interest, and to maintain communication.